oroinc/documentation/frontend/storefront/how-to/how-to-replace-the-logo.rst

 =====================================================

 The following article describes how to replace logo and favicon images in your custom OroCommerce application.
+Please follow all the steps outlines below to replace the favicon and the logo.

 This topic assumes that you have previously created a custom application, a bundle, and a storefront theme, as described in the :ref:`Storefront Customization <storefront_customization_guide>` topic.